metayeti/YABS.js/HOWTO.md

 This example is found in [/examples/preprocessor](/examples/preprocessor).

-This example demonstrates several ways to use the preprocessor.
+This example demonstrates sone of the ways in which we can use the preprocessor.

+The relevant files are the following, the comments of which exaplain most of what is going on.
+- script1.js
+- script2.js
+- script3.js

 To build this example, run `node build examples/preprocessor` from the repository root.

+Some other ways to build this example, using varying set preprocessor

 ### 7.5.
 Bundle